 Contributed a Cherokee flight model for LaRCsim.
 Currently is not working and needs to be debugged.
 Use configure --with-flight-model=cherokee to build the cherokee instead of the Cessna.

 Michael Smith

-Contributed cockpit graphics, 3-D models, logos, and other images.
+Contributed cockpit graphics, 3D models, logos, and other images.
 Project Bonanza

-Martin Spott

-Co-Author of the "Getting Started".
+Martin Spott Co-Author of The Manual.